 The assessment is based on the Learning Contract negotiated and constructed in collaboration between the Practice Educator, the student and the midway tutor.
 It must incorporate the module placement competencies and any personal goals outstanding from a previous placement or identified during the current placement.
+It must also include contributions from service users and you will be able to indicate this in the apporriate tick box on the infal assessment form.

-• The 'criteria for evaluation' in the learning contract provide the student and the practice educator (PE) with the benchmarks for success or failure of the student to achieve the placement competencies.
+• The 'criteria for evaluation' in the learning contract provide the the student and the practice educator (PE) with the benchmarks for success or failure of the student to achieve the placement competencies.
 It is this criteria alone which should be used to pass or fail the student.